vasileiossam/most-used-words/filipino-500-subtitles.md

 # Top 500 Filipino words
-Based on 170 subtitles files from www.opensubtitles.org
+Most common Filipino words based on 170 subtitles files from www.opensubtitles.org
 Represent about 71% of the total words.

 |#  |Word         |Count|Percentage|